 Progress Report IV: New Year, New Things including a new enemy, weapon, power-up and game mode.

 Progress Report the Third: Batting, Bombs and Menus.

 Progress Report #2: New gimmicks, ability and enemies.

 First monthly development log of my game and also a postmortem of how the game received when its demo was released for an expo.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

-This is the latest version of the game so far.
-The camera can now pan ahead of the player along with some adjustments to make the game less difficult...
+The 0.1.2 version of the game.
+The camera can now pan ahead of the player along with some adjustments to make the game less difficult.
+This might be the...

 The 0.1.1 version of the game.
 Comes with savable settings, rebindable keys and some other improvements.